-Figure 4 displays the aggregated frequencies for the items on which the college performed least favorably compared with the 2012 CCSSE Cohort.
-For instance, 68.0% of Bergen Community College students, compared with 72.9% of other students in the cohort, responded quite a bit orvery much on item 9b.
+Figure 4 displays the aggregated frequencies for the items on which the college performed least favorably relative to the 2014 CCSSE Cohort.
+For instance, 24.5% of Bergen Community College students, compared with 29.7% of other students in the cohort, responded often or very often on item 4m.
+It is important to note that some colleges' lowest scores might be higher than the cohort mean.